QBobWatson/gt-linalg/README.md

 project directory (for instance, `~/projects/textbooksGT`), then into the `gt-linalg` directory.
 Type `./build.sh`.
 If everything goes well, then the book will appear in `~/projects/textbooksGT/build`.
-Open ``~/projects/textbooksGT/index.html` in a browser.
+Open `~/projects/textbooksGT/index.html` in a browser.

 ## Push a commit

 Make a test edit to one of the files in `gt-linalg`.
-Here is the procedure for synchronizing your repository with the remote:
+Here is the general procedure for synchronizing your repository with the remote:

 1) Run `git fetch origin`.
 This pulls any changes from the server that have happened since you started editing and stores them.